 I say grief lives in us.
 It becomes us, like a laugh line or a gray hair.

-Really it doesn't come and go at all.
+it doesn't come and go at all.
 Look in the mirror.
-It is a part of you now.
+It is a part of you

 You may know the exact moment it got there or maybe you aren't sure when it showed up, but you know when you feel it.